-

 CORONAVIRUS UPDATE: Returning to the workplace safely

-1) Carry out a Covid-19 risk assessment You should identify work activity and situations which might cause transmission of Covid-19, think about who could be at risk, determine how likely it is that your workers could be exposed to the …
+1) Carry out a Covid-19 risk assessment You should identify work activity and situations that might cause transmission of Covid-19, think about who could be at risk, determine how likely it is that your workers could be exposed to the …

 Posted in Shorter Reads